-m means how many steps towards the future we are trying to estimate.
+where m is the number of time steps in the future for the estimate.

 Example 2

-Table 3 demonstrates the application of Holt’s exponential smoothing method to forecasting the annual ticket demand for an airline between 1989 and 2016 (Hyndman & Athanasopoulos, 2018).
-The smoothing parameters and initial values for leave and are estimated by minimizing sum of squared error. the parameter values are α = 0.8321 and β = 0.0001.
-The very small value of β indicates that the slope is roughly constant over the course of time.
-From the 2016 we are out sampled and continue with the last row values and changing steps (m) to predict the future.
-Figure 3 indicates the method can capture the trend of demand.
+Table 3 gives the results of applying Holt’s exponential smoothing method to forecasting the annual ticket demand for an airline between 1989 and 2016 (Hyndman & Athanasopoulos, 2018).
+The smoothing parameters and initial values for level and trend are estimated by minimizing the sum of the error squared.
+The parameters are α = 0.8321 and β = 0.0001.
+The very small β indicates that the slope is roughly constant over time.
+From 2016 we are out-sampled and continue with the last row of values and steps m to predict the future.
+The results in the figure below show that the method indeed captures the demand trend.

-Holt's method for estimating the trend pattern
+Holt’s Method for Estimating the Trend Pattern